Analysis | All the glaring contradictions in Mike Pence’s speech

 Under Trump’s leadership, six months into this pandemic it is arguably not safe to go to church, out to a bar or send your children to school.

-Health experts have blamed in part the Trump administration’s slow response to the virus earlier this year, as it spread largely undetected in America, and the president’s push to undermine scientists and their advice to keep Americans safe.
+Health experts have blamed in part the Trump administration’s slow response to the virus earlier this year, as it spread largely undetected in the United States, and the president’s push to undermine scientists and their advice to keep Americans safe.

 Another contradiction here is that Pence chairs the White House coronavirus task force and is presumably charged with finding ways to end this pandemic.
 Rather than talk about how to go forward (other than saying a vaccine could be coming by the end of the year), he looked back by repeating familiar (disputed) talking points about how the president stopped travel from China and got masks and ventilators to hospitals at the start of this pandemic.